The Forks, Winnipeg: Inn at the Forks

 The Inn at the Forks project was the first Canadian application of the "Redi-Maid" system that links ensuite occupancy sensors, lighting and mechanical system controls to staff PDAs with the goal of maximizing energy efficiency.
 The hotel was completed with a construction cost of $16 million in May 2004.

-Winnipeg Rail Museum
+Winnipeg Railway Museum

-The Winnipeg Rail Museum is located at the historic Union Station adjacent to the Forks.
-It is home to the Countess of Dufferin steam locomotive, the first locomotive to enter western Canada.
+The Winnipeg Railway Museum is located at the historic Union Station adjacent to the Forks.
+It is home to the Countess of Dufferin, the first steam locomotive on the Canadian Prairies or to enter western Canada.
+The museum closed on 31 December 2021.

 Outdoor features

 The Forks features numerous outdoor facilities, sculptures, and landscape features open to the public.

 Arctic Glacier Winter Park

-During winter, the following skating rinks, trails and snow park structures are erected at the Forks.
+During winter, the following skating rinks, trails, and snow park structures are erected at the Forks: